APIDevTools/swagger-parser/docs/refs.md

 ### `values([types])`

 - **types** (_optional_) - `string` (one or more)<br>
-Optionally only return values from certain locations ("fs", "http", "https")
+Optionally only return values from certain locations ("file", "http", etc.)

 - **Return Value:** `object`<br>
 Returns a map of paths/URLs and their correspond values.